lmjcbs/lmjcbs.github.io/_posts/2019-12-19-has_many_and_belongs_to_relationships.markdown

 end
 ```

-The important part here being the user_id column we have defined in the jewels table.
-We don't need to include a seperate key for the users table when building this relationship as the user_id column will refer to the primary_key  or id attribute of the user model.
+The important part here is the user_id column we have defined in the jewels table.
+We don't need to include a separate key for the user's table when building this relationship as the user_id column will refer to the primary_key  or id attribute of the user model.

 Which brings me onto the next step - creating the link within our application.
-These steps alone aren't yet enough for us to be able to use the methods made availiable to us through the relationship.
-Ideally we'll want  to establish the relationship by setting the the jewel.user_id attribute to the id attribute of the user, as the user instantiates a new jewel model.
+These steps alone aren't yet enough for us to be able to use the methods made available to us through the relationship.
+Ideally, we'll want to establish the relationship by setting the jewel.user_id attribute to the id attribute of the user, as the user instantiates a new jewel model.

-If we were currently logged into a user, and wanted to create a new jewel model, we could achieve this with something like.
+If we were currently logged in as a user and wanted to create a new jewel model, we could achieve this with something like.

 ```ruby
 user1 = User.create(name: "Jack")